 Have your eyes been watering since you began or completed chemotherapy with Taxotere?
 Are you noticing other unusual ocular symptoms you weren’t aware could develop?
-If so, Hotze Runkle can review your case to determine if you’re eligible for a lawsuit against the drug manufacturer.
+If so, Hotze Runkle PLLC can review your case to determine if you’re eligible for a lawsuit against the drug manufacturer.

 Sanofi-Aventis created Taxotere to treat breast cancer, prostate cancer, stomach cancer, prostate cancer, head cancer, neck cancer, and others.
 Taxotere was developed to shrink cancerous cells so they don’t grow and spread to other body parts.
 Although successful as a cancer treatment, medical researchers found a link between Taxotere and a serious, permanent ocular condition called canalicular stenosis.